 Two Main Abstractions of Apache Spark

-Apache Spark has a well-defined layer architecture which is designed on two main abstractions
+Apache Spark has a well-defined layer architecture which is designed on two main abstractions:

 - Resilient Distributed Dataset (RDD): RDD is an immutable (read-only), fundamental collection of elements or items that can be operated on many devices at the same time (parallel processing).
 Each dataset in an RDD can be divided into logical portions, which are then executed on different nodes of a cluster.

-- Directed Acyclic Graph (DAG):Directed Acyclic Graph is the scheduling layer of Apache Spark Architecture that implements stage-oriented scheduling.
-Compared to MapReduce, which creates a graph in two stages, Map and Reduce, Apache Spark Architecture can create DAGs that contains many stages.
+- Directed Acyclic Graph (DAG): DAG is the scheduling layer of the Apache Spark architecture that implements stage-oriented scheduling.
+Compared to MapReduce that creates a graph in two stages, Map and Reduce, Apache Spark can create DAGs that contain many stages.

-Watch this Apache Spark Architecture Video
+Watch this Apache Spark Architecture video tutorial:

-Apache Spark Architecture Working
+Working of the Apache Spark Architecture

-The basic Apache Spark architecture is shown in the figure below
+The basic Apache Spark architecture is shown in the figure below:

-Apache Spark Architecture Driver Program calls the main program of an application and also creates the Spark Context.
-A Spark Context consists of all the basic functionalities.
-The Spark Driver also contains various other components like DAG Scheduler, Task Scheduler, Backend Scheduler, and Block Manager which are responsible for translating the user written code into jobs which are actually executed on the cluster.
+Driver Program in the Apache Spark architecture calls the main program of an application and creates SparkContext.
+A SparkContext consists of all the basic functionalities.
+Spark Driver contains various other components such as DAG Scheduler, Task Scheduler, Backend Scheduler, and Block Manager, which are responsible for translating the user-written code into jobs that are actually executed on the cluster.

-The Spark Driver and the Spark Context collectively watch over the job execution within the cluster.
-The Spark Driver works with the Cluster Manager to manage various other jobs.
-Cluster Manager does all the resource allocating work.
-And then, the job is split into multiple smaller tasks which are further distributed onto the worker nodes.
+Spark Driver and SparkContext collectively watch over the job execution within the cluster.
+Spark Driver works with the Cluster Manager to manage various other jobs.
+Cluster Manager does the resource allocating work.
+And then, the job is split into multiple smaller tasks which are further distributed to worker nodes.

-Whenever an RDD is created in the Spark Context, it can be distributed across many worker nodes and can also be cached there.
+Whenever an RDD is created in the SparkContext, it can be distributed across many worker nodes and can also be cached there.

-In Standalone Cluster mode, there is only one executor to run the tasks on each worker node.
+In the Standalone Cluster mode, there is only one executor to run the tasks on each worker node.